Frequently Asked Questions (FAQ)

 When properly closed, each VSSL cylinder and its contents are protected from the elements including temporary exposure to water.
 The light is water-resistant on its own or attached to a VSSL.

 Our lights use 3 N-type (generic name), or E90 (Energizer) batteries.
-They are outstanding batteries and can be found in most hardware stores, or ordered through us: (click here to order batteries)
+They are outstanding batteries and can be found in most hardware stores, electronic stores, camera stores, or ordered through us: (click here to order batteries)

 We spent substantial time in product development sourcing the best type of battery for this application with the help of the experts from Emerging Power.
 Emerging Power is an ISO 9001:2008 certified – ITAR registered and FM Certified products -manufacturer of OEM and replacement batteries and charger products based in New Jersey.
 Their list of satisfied OEMs includes many Fortune 500 customers.